yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-013_Forgot_Password_Link_Navigation.md

 ---

 ## Expected Result

-- The user should be redirected to the password recovery page
+The user should be redirected to the password recovery page
-- The password recovery page should load successfully